MikeKSmith/The_Lazy_Producer/docs/003-Process-Follow_Actions.md

 ## FOLLOW Actions

 In previous versions of Ableton Live, Follow Actions were set up so that the user had to specify a number of bars, beats and subdivisions before the action would happen.
 This leads to a lot of mental arithmetic to determine how many bars and beats AFTER the clip starts to make the jump.
-Fortunately now in Live 11 the default is to apply the Follow Action at the end of the clip, as long as the "Linked" button is active.
+Fortunately now from Live 11 the default is to apply the Follow Action at the end of the clip, as long as the "Linked" button is active.

 <img src="./images/Launch_Follow-Actions_Linked.png" alt="Ableton Live default Launch and Follow Action dialogue" width="100%" />